 I do have a long torso (due to my height), and sometimes just sizing up helps accommodate that.
 But you can more accurately handle that situation in one of two ways.

-You can select two pieces that work for your liking, such as the Set It and Forget It Tankini above.
-I’d try it with the Hoku Swim Skort.
-Or you can find a good selection of long torso one-piece suits at retailers such as Lands’ End, including the V-Neck Slender Control One-Piece shown above.
+You can select two pieces that work for your liking, such as the ocean blue & bottom in the section above.
+Or you can find a good selection of long torso one-piece suits at retailers such as Lands’ End, including the chlorine resistant floral scoop neck tank shown above.
 That suit also comes in regular and petite sizes, by the way.
+Ooh, and this chic black Miracle Suit is gorgeous!
+A third option that may take a little trial and error would be a one-piece suit with adjustable straps like this pretty maillot.

 Here are some other tankini and long torso options.